California WARN Act Compliance Checker

 Is the Rapid Response language exact wording?

 Yes.
 California Labor Code § 1401 requires word-for-word inclusion.
+This wording is provided as a conservative safe-harbor approach.
 The required text is:

 "Local Workforce Development Boards and their partners help laid off workers find new jobs.
 Visit an America's Job Center of California location near you.
 You can get help with your resume, practice interviewing, search for jobs, and more.
 You can also learn about training programs to help start a new career."